 But the complaints are consistent.
 The slow mobile app is at the top of the list.
 Additionally: no full offline mode, lag with large databases, and the complex initial setup.
 Many users say they needed weeks to set up their system the way they wanted.

-Interesting: many people who leave Notion don’t do so because it’s bad, but because they find the freedom overwhelming.
+Interesting: many people who leave Notion don’t do so because it’s bad, but because they find the freedom too overwhelming.
 They just want a tool that says: “This is how you do project management” instead of “Build it yourself.”

 Notion alternatives